 SPI and i2c are the types of “BUS”, or communication protocol used to connect the IMU sensor to the processor.
 It can have a significant impact on sampling rate and maximum looptime.
 The preferred BUS is SPI, which allows you to run Gyro refresh rate at 8KHz+, while I2C limits you at 4KHz.

 Flash Memory or SD Logger for Blackbox

-I personally would avoid plastic JST connectors as they are less durable although they allow you to connect/disconnect easily.
-I like solder pads, but sometimes with low quality boards, they tend to peel off quite easily when you overheat them just slightly.
-I like “through-holes” which gives you the option of direct soldering or using header pins.
+I personally would avoid plastic JST connectors as they are less durable although they allow you to connect/disconnect more easily.
+I like solder pads, but sometimes with low quality boards, they tend to tear out when stressed or overheated with solder iron.
+I also like “through-holes” which gives you the option of direct soldering or using header pins.